-- 3. Canadian citizenship, permanent residency or work authorization under the Immigration Act Canada to engage in the practice of social work. - 4.
-Reasonable Written and Oral English or French language fluency. - 5.
-Payment of the application fee and the registration fee. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+3. Canadian citizenship, permanent residency or work authorization under the Immigration and Refugee Protection Act Canada to engage in the practice of social service work.

+4. Reasonable Written and Oral English or French language fluency.

+5. Payment of the application fee and the registration fee.

+6. Engagement in the practice of social service work within the five years immediately before the date of the application or otherwise satisfy the Registrar that the applicant is competent to perform the role of a social service worker.
+This requirement does not apply to an applicant who has obtained the academic qualifications or the academic qualifications and experience required within the five years immediately before the date of the application.

+b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.